ethomson/libgit2/tests/benchmarks/README.md

 ### Options

-You can set variables to pass options to the `gitbench` function.
+The `gitbench` function accepts several options.

+* `--sandbox <path>`
+  The name of a test resource (in the `tests/resources` directory).
+  This will be copied as-is to the sandbox location before test execution.
+This is copied _before_ the `prepare` script is run.
+  This option may be specified multiple times.
-* `REPOSITORY`
+* `--repository <path>`
-  Set the `REPOSITORY` to the name of a test resource repository (in the `tests/resources` directory.
+  The name of a test resource repository (in the `tests/resources` directory).
 This repository will be copied into a sandbox location before test execution, and your test will run in this directory.
-This is copied before the `PREPARE` script is run.
+  This is copied _before_ the `prepare` script is run.
-* `PREPARE`
+* `--prepare <script>`
   A script to run before each invocation of the test is run.
 This can set up data for the test that will _not_ be timed.
 This script is run in bash on all platforms.

+  Several helper functions are available within the context of a prepare
+  script:

-* `FLUSH_DISK_CACHE`
+  * `flush_disk_cache`
-  Set `FLUSH_DISK_CACHE=1` to flush the disk cache before each test.
+    Calling this will flush the disk cache before each test run.
-  The disk cache will be flushed after the `PREPARE` script is run.
+    This should probably be run at the end of the `prepare` script.
+  * `create_random_file <path> <size>`
+    Calling this will populate a file at the given `path` with `size` bytes of random data.

-* `WARMUP`
+* `--warmup <n>`
-  Set `WARMUP` to an integer to run the test multiple times before actually measuring the timing; useful for "warming up" a cache.
+  Specifies that the test should run `n` times before actually measuring the timing; useful for "warming up" a cache.